irmen/prog8/README.md

 - various powerful built-in libraries to do I/O, number conversions, graphics and more
 - convenience abstractions for low level aspects such as ZeroPage handling, program startup, explicit memory addresses
 - fast execution speed due to compilation to native assembly code
+- variables are allocated statically
 - inline assembly allows you to have full control when every cycle or byte matters
 - supports the sixteen 'virtual' 16-bit registers R0 ..
 R15 from the Commander X16, and provides them also on the C64.
+- encode strings and characters into petscii or screencodes as desired (C64/Cx16)

 *Rapid edit-compile-run-debug cycle:*